-If you like to hike, bird watch or participate in citizen science projects like Christmas Bird Counts or Breeding Bird Surveys, you can help us monitor the birds in our state's IBAs.
+If you like to hike, bird watch or participate in community science projects like Christmas Bird Counts or Breeding Bird Surveys, you can help us monitor the birds in our state's IBAs.

 If you want to make a contribution to the bird conservation efforts in North Carolina, please join us in this effort to monitor our state's Important Bird Areas.
 Whatever your skill level, you can contribute necessary information to make our bird conservation activities more focused and more successful!

 How to help

 To better understand how you can help IBAs in North Carolina, review the checklist to get started, and to learn how you can prepare, complete and submit your information.